THE MEANING BEHIND…..Tree of Life

 The oldest known example of the Tree of Life was found in the Domuztepe excavations in Turkey, about 7000 BC.
 It was said to represent a bright future and encouraged humans to live in harmony with the rest of the world.
 The earliest Tree of Life symbols depicted a pine tree.
 In this way, the tree of life is a symbol of a fresh start on life, positive energy, good health.

-- The Tree of Life symbolizes a connection to your ancestors and previous generations.
+The Tree of Life is symbolizes a connection to your ancestors and previous generations.